Tom of Finland: Career

 A Tom of Finland drawing on the cover of a 1963 issue of Physique Pictorial.

 In 1956 Laaksonen submitted drawings to the American magazine Physique Pictorial, which premiered the images in the 1957 Spring issue under the pseudonym Tom, as it resembled his given name Touko.
 In the Winter issue later that year, editor Bob Mizer coined the credit Tom of Finland.
 One of his pieces was featured on the Spring 1957 cover, depicting two log drivers at work with a third man watching them.
 Inspired by lumberjacks representing strong masculinity in Finnish culture, Laaksonen emphasized "homoerotic potentiality [...] relocating it in a gay context", a strategy repeated throughout his career.

-The post-World War II era saw the rise of the biker subculture as rejecting "the reorganization and normalization of life after the war, with its conformist, settled lifestyle."
-Biker subculture was both marginal and oppositional, and provided postwar gay men with a stylized masculinity that included rebelliousness and danger.
+The post-World War II era saw the rise of the biker subculture as rejecting "the reorganisation and normalisation of life after the war, with its conformist, settled lifestyle."
+Biker subculture was both marginal and oppositional, and provided postwar gay men with a stylised masculinity that included rebelliousness and danger.
 This was in contrast to the then-prevailing stereotypes of the gay man as effeminate (sissy), as seen in vaudeville and films going back to the first years of the industry.
 Laaksonen was influenced by images of bikers as well as artwork of George Quaintance and Etienne, among others, that he cited as his precursors, "disseminated to gay readership through homoerotic physique magazines" starting in 1950.
-Laaksonen's drawings of bikers and leathermen capitalized on the leather and denim outfits which differentiated those men from mainstream culture and suggested they were untamed, physical, and self-empowered.
-This in contrast with the mainstream, medically and psychologically sad and sensitive young gay man who is passive.
+Laaksonen's drawings of bikers and leathermen capitalized on the leather and denim outfits, which differentiated those men from mainstream culture and suggested they were untamed, physical, and self-empowered.
+This contrasted with the mainstream, medically and psychologically sad and sensitive young gay man who is passive.
 Laaksonen's drawings of this time "can be seen as consolidating an array of factors, styles and discourses already existing in the 1950s gay subcultures," which may have led to them being widely distributed and popularized within those cultures.
 He worked at an advertising agency in the 1960s.